vinodkraman/vinodkraman.github.io/_pages/about.md

 Hobbies
 ======
-Apart from research, I am a big fan of bodybuilding and actively keep up with the [Mr.Olympia](https://mrolympia.com).
+Apart from research, I am a big fan of bodybuilding and actively keep up with the [Mr. Olympia](https://mrolympia.com).